MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 ---
 # Set up the Center of Excellence Starter Kit

 The Center of Excellence (CoE) starter kit is a collection of components and tools that are designed to help get started with developing a strategy for adopting and supporting the Power Platform, with a focus on Power Apps and Power Automate.
+Learn more about the  individual components under [Use the CoE Starter Kit](starter-kit-explained.md).

-In this walkthrough, you'll learn how to
+You will learn how to

 - Import the Center of Excellence Starter Kit solutions
-- Configure the apps, flows and dashboard assets
+- Configure the apps, flows and dashboard
 - Extend the Starter Kit
 - Install updates to the Starter Kit

 ## Prerequisites

-The following are prerequisites for installing the CoE starter kit as it comes in the solution.
+The following are prerequisites for **installing** the CoE starter kit as it comes in the solution.

 1. **Admin account**
     1. Power Platform Service Admin, Global tenant admin or Dynamics 365 service admin for access to all tenant resources through the Power Apps APIs.